Skip to main content

 Tax declaration to noteholders

-Any future return to noteholders is contingent upon the outcome of the legal proceedings.
+Any future return to noteholders is contingent upon the outcome of the legal proceedings on foot.
 Therefore, the Liquidator is unable to issue a notice declaring that BBL subordinated notes have no value.
-It is recommended that noteholders obtain their own professional tax advice in respect to their BBL note holdings.
+It is recommended that noteholders obtain their own professional taxation advice in respect to their BBL note holdings.

 Annual Administration Return